brainstormforce/wp-spectra/readme.txt

 * Fix: Z-Index extension is not working for the dynamic blocks.
 * Fix: Content flickering in the editor when hovering over it.
 * Fix: Container - Child container gets unwanted margin applied when boxed and content boxed layout is selected in the editor when Astra theme is activated.
+* Improvement: Call To Action - CTA button text is now editable inside the editor.
+* Improvement: Post Timeline - Button text is now editable inside the editor.

 = 2.0.13 - THURSDAY, 29th SEPTEMBER 2022 =
 * Fix: Icon List - Bold/Italic style tag visible in aria-label attribute.